billg-splunk/qep/docs/kubernetes.md

 ```
 kubectl get pods
 ```
-* Some changes don't always force a restart of pods
-* To force a pod restarting (which will use the new container image):
+* Some changes don't always force a restart of pods.
+To force a pod restarting (which will use the new container image):
 ```
 kubectl get pods
 # Copy Pod Name with <Control-Shift-c>